Running your Application with Maven

 spring.devtools.remote.restart.enabled=false

-Prior to devtools, the plugin supported hot refreshing of resources by default which has now be disabled in favour of the solution described above.
+Prior to devtools, the plugin supported hot refreshing of resources by default which has now been disabled in favour of the solution described above.
 You can restore it at any time by configuring your project:

 <build>